RingFFT/NTT_Tutorial/README.md

 # NTT_Python_Toolkit
-An implementation of NTT on Python.
-With tutorial and illustrations
+We will provide some examples of NTT transform